michael-shu/barrel_files/README.md

 ```bash
 npm run time-analyze
 ```
-> Change the 3rd argument in time-analyze to change the output file name
-> Ensure no other major processes are running to avoid skewing build time results
+> Change the 3rd argument in time-analyze to change the output file name, and ensure no other major processes are running to avoid skewing build time results

 ## 📁 File Overview